SQL Data Types With Examples

 Date and Time Data Types

-Dates and times in SQL are typically stored using DATE, TIME, and DATETIME, and TIMESTAMP.
+Dates and times in SQL are typically stored using DATE, TIME, DATETIME and TIMESTAMP.
 The DATE data type is used to store a date value in the format of “YYYY-MM-DD”, the TIME data type is used to store a just time value in the format of “HH:MM:SS”, and the DATETIME data type is used to store both date and time values in the format of “YYYY-MM-DD HH:MM:SS”.

 Unicode Character/String Data Types

-If you want to use symbols from other languages, such as if we want to extend our weather table to include world-wide city names, we need to consider how to use unicode characters.
-In some database management systems like SQL Server, there are specific data types like NVARCHAR and NCHAR (analogous to VARCHAR and CHAR) that store unicode characters.
+If you want to use symbols from other languages, such as if we want to extend our weather table to include worldwide city names, we need to consider how to use Unicode characters.
+In some database management systems like SQL Server, there are specific data types like NVARCHAR and NCHAR (analogous to VARCHAR and CHAR) that store Unicode characters.
 In others, like MySQL, the character set of CHAR and VARCHAR columns can be specifically set to include specific UTF encodings.

 Binary Data Types